Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

 </div>
 <p style="text-align: center;"><em>Bloom on Zippy Texture (Left to Right: 100%, 25% [Used in Scene], 0%)</em></p>

+2. **Zippy**: This procedural texture generates animated glimmering flow lines, resembling headlights moving along a dark road or illuminated windows flickering across a cityscape, using a 2D Worley noise function.
+The fragment shader transforms screen coordinates into UV space and applies a vertical time-based offset to simulate movement, evoking the feel of continuous traffic flow.
+The Worley noise function places pseudo-random feature points within a grid and calculates the minimum distance from each fragment to these points, creating a cellular pattern.
+This distance is inverted and sharpened using smoothstep to isolate small, bright spots that represent glimmering lights.
+   A flickering effect is introduced using a deterministic pseudo-random function modulated by time, ensuring that only some of the lights blink on and off to create a dynamic feel.
+The result is a visually engaging, animated texture ideal for simulating vehicle lights or ambient illumination in a cyberpunk environment.

 <div style="display: flex; justify-content: center; align-items: center; gap: 0px;">
   <video src="videos/squarefullbloom.mp4" width="200" autoplay loop muted ></video>
   <video src="videos/square.mp4" width="200" alt="Worley Texture" autoplay loop muted ></video>
   <video src="videos/squarenobloom.mp4" width="200" autoplay loop muted></video>
 </div>
 <p style="text-align: center;"><em>Bloom on Square Texture (Left to Right: 100%, 25% [Used in Scene], 0%)</em></p>

+3. **Square**: This procedural texture is generated by layering multiple grids of flickering neon-like blocks at different scales, creating a vibrant, dynamic pattern.
+Each grid divides the UV space into cells of varying sizes—from large blocks to tiny flicks—and uses a hash function to randomly determine which cells light up and their color hues.
+By animating the hash inputs over time, the shader produces a lively flickering effect that simulates neon signs or LED displays.

+   Additionally, subtle vertical drifting and horizontal scanline shimmer are applied to mimic the imperfect movement and refresh artifacts of real electronic panels.
+Finally, the colors are boosted with a glow effect and gamma correction to enhance brightness and contrast, resulting in a richly animated, colorful texture that can evoke the look of a bustling cyberpunk cityscape or futuristic neon signage.

 <div style="display: flex; justify-content: center; align-items: center; gap: 0px;">
   <video src="videos/flat_water.mp4" width="300" autoplay loop muted ></video>